 Michelle Sie Whitten

-Board Member, Executive Director, Co-Founder, Global Down Syndrome Foundation
+Board Member, President, CEO, Co-Founder, Global Down Syndrome Foundation

-Michelle Sie Whitten is the Co-Founder and Executive Director of the Global Down Syndrome Foundation.
-The Foundation is dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education and Advocacy.
+Michelle Sie Whitten is the Co-Founder, President and CEO of the Global Down Syndrome Foundation.
+Global is dedicated to significantly improving the lives of people with Down syndrome through Research, Medical Care, Education and Advocacy.
 Its primary focus is to support the Linda Crnic Institute for Down Syndrome, the first academic home in the United States committed to research and medical care for people with Down syndrome.

-The Foundation is a leading national lobbying and advocacy organization for people with Down syndrome.
-Specifically, the Foundation is the lead voice in requiring a comparable, fair share of Federal Government support for research, improved medical care, and improved educational standards for people with Down syndrome.
+Global is a leading national lobbying and advocacy organization for people with Down syndrome.
+Specifically, Global is the lead voice in requiring a comparable, fair share of Federal Government support for research, improved medical care, and improved educational standards for people with Down syndrome.

-The Foundation organizes the Be Beautiful Be Yourself Fashion Show – the single largest annual fundraiser for Down syndrome.
-Programs established by Michelle and organized and funded by the Foundation include the Be Beautiful Be Yourself Dance Class, Ed McCaffrey Dare to Play Football and Cheer Camps, Global Down Syndrome Educational Series, Denver Zoo Internship, and Dare to Play Soccer Camp.
+Global organizes the Be Beautiful Be Yourself Fashion Show – the single largest annual fundraiser for Down syndrome.
+Programs established by Michelle and organized and funded by Global include the Be Beautiful Be Yourself Dance Class, Ed McCaffrey Dare to Play Football and Cheer Camps, Global Down Syndrome Educational Series, Denver Zoo Internship, and Dare to Play Soccer Camp.

 Michelle has also served as the Executive Director of the Anna and John J. Sie Foundation since 2005.
 Since that time, the Anna and John J. Sie Foundation has become one of the largest sources of grant money for Down syndrome-related research and programs.
 Michelle was a key architect in establishing the Linda Crnic Institute for Down Syndrome and its Sie Center for Down Syndrome at the Children’s Hospital Colorado.